prankymat/All-White-solution-finder/README.md

 # all-white-calc
 A move calculator for mobile app "All White!" written by chun yin Tsang and Fung Siu Yung
+This is a Python GUI version written with Tkinter, there will be a version for web coming soon!
+[Check out this issue] for updated details

 ## Prerequisites
 Python version >= 3.4